Graduate of Sonic Yoga (NYC/RYS)

 Private instruction available.

 As a ritual dance, it is practiced as an exploration of the spirit and the living body, a reflection on ancestry, and a connection to “the greater whole”.
 As a performative act, butoh makes use of the subtle body, exploration of taboos and creature-forms to engage a fierce connection between the performer and witness, active in extinguishing the sense of the pedestrian-onlooker.

 Butoh is a dance of the spirit – this study exercises individual and group/contact improvisation, breath work and dance.
 This physical and energetic practice can be a remarkable tool for performers including but not limited to dancers, clowns, dentists, lawyers, businesspeople, and musicians.

 Welcome are adult beginners, as well as seasoned practitioners.

 Brandon Perdomo is a performance artist based in NYC.
 His approach to butoh incorporates his practices of yoga and t’ai chi, sensory studies and application to improvisation in somatic movement.
 His teachers include Vangeline, Yokko, Diego Piñon, Yumiko Yoshioka, and Terry Beck.
-He been presented nationwide in venues including Dfbrl8r Gallery (Chicago), The Sculpture Center (NY), The Jacob Javits Center (NY), Snug Harbor Cultural Center (NY).
+He been presented nationwide in venues including Dfbrl8r Gallery (Chicago), Socrates Sculpture Park, The Sculpture Center (NY), The Jacob Javits Center (NY), Snug Harbor Cultural Center (NY).

 "I sit before flowers